 Jay Kreps: Some of the things we got right and some we didn’t.

-It’s interesting that you said that, so yes, for these hybrid offerings, where it’s open source but there’s also commercial features, I think they have an element of a kind of freemium offering.
-That’s actually really common outside of open source even.
+It’s interesting that you said that, so yes, for these hybrid offerings, where it’s open source but there’s also commercial features, I think they have an element of a kind of a freemium offering.
+That’s actually really common outside of open source, even.